buraglio/ipv6conntest/README.md

 # IPv6 Connectivity Test

-A comprehensive web application for testing IPv4 and IPv6 connectivity, combining the functionality of ip6.biz and test-ipv6.com with the clean design aesthetic of ipv6.army.
+A basic web application for testing IPv4 and IPv6 connectivity.
+Should test basic connectivity, highlight better performing protocols, and provide a pass/fail for general IPv6 connectivity.
+A blatant copy of the functionality of the ip6.biz and test-ipv6.com sites.
+Given the change of test-ipv6.com going away, a simple open alternative is probably useful.

 ## Features